The holistic Personality Development Programme

 OUR VISION BEHIND ‘SAMPOORN VYAKTITV’

 At JMIS we believe that along with academics, co-curricular activities contribute equally to the overall growth and development of a child.
-A child’s creative expression, self confidence, social, mental, spatial and sensory skills, social interaction and self-confidence mature with a healthy balance of the academic and co-curricular.
+A child’s creative expression, self-confidence, social, mental, spatial and sensory skills, social interaction and self-confidence mature with a healthy balance of academic and co-curricular.
 The various activities offered at the school are:

 The morning assembly

 Assemblies are an integral part of our school curriculum.
 They provide a unique format for the community to come together around shared values, to celebrate or to mark important occasions or milestones, or appreciate performances and presentations.
 They also create opportunities to share concerns or to present information related to the school curriculum, or the students' general social and aesthetic development.
 Assemblies provide forums for reinforcing appropriate audience behavior.
 In addition, assemblies provide an appropriate showcase for our students and faculty to perform and display their talent in performing arts and public speaking.
 The Morning assembly is a perfect start to an action-packed day.
 The shloka, prayers, songs, promise and thought all add up to the spiritual quotient of each child.
 All the classes get an opportunity to conduct the morning assembly on a rotation basis.
 The uniqueness lies in the 100% participation of all the children of the respective class.
 The most special features are the daily morning quiz, the whole class presentations and the open-house sessions.
 Morning assembly fosters a sense of belonging to the institution.
 Important announcements are made and children are felicitated for their achievements.
 The assembly is often used as a vehicle to spread awareness about current social, national and international issues.

 RHYTHMIC AEROBICS, YOGA & MEDITATION ROUTINE